LotharieSlayer/autovoc/README.md

 # auto-voc
-Auto Voc plugin for WTPBot
+Auto Voc plugin for WTPBot with tweaks and FM integration